Welding Classes in Seattle

 Associate of Applied Science in Welding

-The associate's degree program offers the same listing of welding courses as the certificate program.
-Students, however, must also take 20 units of general education courses in subjects like psychology, applied algebra, communication and composition.
+The associate's degree program offers the same listing of welding courses as the certificate program series.
+However, students must also take 20 units of general education courses in subjects like psychology, applied algebra, communication and composition.

 Other School Options